Red, white and green are my favorite colors in a plate. They epitomize freshness and Mediterranean cooking which influence my cooking a lot.

 - 4 tablespoons extra virgin olive oil

-- Saute' for about 2 minutes.
-Add tentacles.
-Cook until the water almost evaporates.
-Add 200 ml. white wine on medium - high flame.
-Cook until wine evaporates and sauce thickens.
+- Add 2/3 of the white wine on medium to high heat.
+Continue to cook until the wine evaporates and the sauce thickens.

-- Fill up calamari with the filling.
-Close with food sticks.
-Leave the liquid of the filling in the saucepan.
+- Leave the liquid of the filling in the saucepan.

-- Pour the remaining oil in the saucepan.
-Put the stuffed calamari in the pan when the oil is hot.
-Brown all sides.
+- Over medium heat, pour the remaining oil in the saucepan.
+When the oil is hot, add the stuffed calamari then brown all sides.

-- Pour the remaining 100 ml. white wine on medium - high fire.
-Let it evaporate.
+- Pour the remaining white wine on medium to high heat then let it evaporate.

-- Pour tomato puree in the saucepan.
-Let it boil then simmer, covered, for about 45 minutes.
+- Pour the tomato puree in the saucepan.
+Let it boil then simmer, covered for about 45 minutes.